 It is also common to send the application without having it reviewed by a professional.
 This is not mandatory but it can save you money and time in case the application is refused or returned, a professional can check for missing or misplaced information before the application is submitted.

 Both options are available.
 If the sponsoree is living in Canada at the time you apply, you can apply to submit a spousal sponsorship application from within Canada and also apply for an open work permit.
 However, it’s beneficial if the sponsoree does not leave Canada while the application is being processed.
 For an outside or overseas application, the process is a little simpler and will depend on the country of residence of the sponsoree.

 - Can I apply if the sponsoree already applied for a work permit?

 Yes, if the sponsoree already applied for a work permit you can apply through an inside Canada application.

 We hope this information results useful for your application and can be beneficial for your life.
-If you have any other doubt about the process, please contact us and we will provide more information.
+If you have any other doubt about the process or want to sponsor your family to Canada, please contact us and we will provide more information.